RedisLabs/redislabs-docs/content/rc/security/access-control/access-management.md

 Use the **Add user** button to save your new team member details.

 Redis will send an activation email to the user once their details are saved.
-The user must click the activation link in the email before they can sign in to the Redis Cloud admin console.
+After following the activation link, they can sign in.

 ### Edit user